CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 According to MITRE ATT&CK statistics, 35% of advanced attacks in 2025 used AI-powered reconnaissance tools during the information-gathering phase.

-How to Detect Smart Phishing Messages
+How Can You Detect Smart Phishing Messages?

 Defense starts with detection.
 Here's a simple Python script that examines emails for phishing indicators — this is an educational example for understanding, not a replacement for specialized security solutions: